hritikjain177/Covid-Vaccine-Alert/README.md

 # Price-Alert
-### Checks the price of a particular product from Amazon is fallen or not and sends email accordingly
+### Checks the price of a particular product from Amazon (or you can use any other e-commerce website) is fallen or not and sends email accordingly